SenpaiSeeker/nodepay-farm/README.md

 ## Configuration

-Before running the bot, you need to create two text files:

-### 1. `token.txt`

 To get your Bearer token:

 1. **Register for a Nodepay account**:
-- Go to [Nodepay Registration Page](https://app.nodepay.ai/register?ref=3WZFKKi0Hbvi1sd) and sign up for an account.
+- Go to Nodepay dashboard.

 2. **Get your token**: